Agriculture a major influence on economy

 Dairy payout

-- Timaru District's dairy payout for the 2023/2024 season is expected to be approximately $426 million, and provision figures for 2024-2025 expect the payout to be $436m, which is $10 higher than last season, assuming that production levels from last season are maintained.
+- Timaru District's dairy payout for the 2024/2025 season is expected to be approximately $581 million, $136 million higher than last season, assuming that production levels from last season are maintained.

 View the full report here: